insightindustry/validator-collection/docs/index.rst

 .. important::

   Checkers do *not* verify or convert object types.
-You can think of a checker as a tool that tells you whether its corresponding :ref:`validator <validators-exlained>` would fail.
+You can think of a checker as a tool that tells you whether its corresponding :ref:`validator <validators-explained>` would fail.
 See :ref:`Best Practices <best-practices>` for tips and tricks on using the two together.